leamas/lpf/README.md

                                 eula
                                     license.txt

-Normally, this structure is just created by the lpf-setup-package script.
+The optional CONFIG file is used to tweak how lpf builds the package.
+Typical usage is in packages only built for i686 even on x86\_64 hosts.

 Writing the lpf spec should be simple using the examples as a starting point.
+There is also info the annotated lpf-pkg-example.spec file.
+When doing this the internal structure as described here is handled by the lpf-setup-package script which constructs it given a target specfile, possible eula terms and extra sources.
+See comments in lpf-setup-package

 When the lpf package is installed, it will enter the 'approve-wait' state and can be handled as described under Getting Started.

-The optional CONFIG file is used to tweak how lpf builds the package.
-Typical usage is in packages only built for i686 even on x86\_64 hosts.
-Look into /usr/share/lpf/CONFIG for more.
-Also this is normally handled by lpf-setup-package.

-## The lpf-gui tool
+## The lpf-gui tool.

 lpf-gui provides a graphical interface to the basic lpf administration.
-Using this one can get an overview on lpf package states, build backages, view logs, handle notifications etc. See the first two screenshots and the lpf-gui manpage.
+Using this one can get an overview on lpf package states, update packages, view logs, handle notifications etc. See the first two screenshots and the lpf-gui manpage.

 ## The lpf tool